petarzarkov/golang-api/README.md

 ## Getting Started

 1. Clone the repository
 ```bash
 git clone https://github.com/petarzarkov/golang-api.git goapi
 cd goapi
 ```
 2. Install dependencies
 ```bash
 go mod download
 ```
 3. Run the application
+- edit the `.env` if you need to change ports for the service or the db
+- `docker-compose up` to start the db
+- start the service:
 ```bash
 go run cmd/api/main.go
 ```